 New Phase Blends received a question from one of our new Wholesale Accounts with a question about crystallized CBD oil from another supplier they work with (not us!).
 I’d like to take the time to address exactly what this is, how it happened, and what a user can do to try to fix their crystallized CBD oil.
 If you want to know why your CBD oil is cloudy, keep reading…

-CBD and/or Hemp oil, while easy to store, can take on some strange forms when stored incorrectly, like the cbd oil turning cloudy.
+CBD and/or Hemp oil, while easy to store, can take on some strange forms when stored incorrectly, like the CBD oil turning cloudy.
 In a previous article, we covered how light can affect the coloring of CBD oil.
 If you missed that article, take a look here.
-While rare, it is possible for CBD oil to take on the look of a “cloudy” type substance that almost resembles nano-emulsified (water soluble) CBD – even though it isn’t water soluble.
+While rare, it is possible for CBD oil to take on the look of a “cloudy” type substance that almost resembles nano-emulsified (water soluble) CBD – even though it isn’t.
 Why is this happening?
 Why is my CBD oil cloudy?

 We need to keep a couple things in mind:

-If you keep up with New Phase Blends educational articles, you know by now that we mix a phytocannabinoid-rich extract with organic MCT oil to make our products.
+If you keep up with New Phase Blends educational articles, you know by now that we mix a phytocannabinoid-rich extract with organic MCT oil (carrier oil) to make our products.
 During this process, the extract becomes suspended in the MCT oil, resulting in an even and constant amount of CBD throughout the entire bottle.
 Depending on how much is in the oil, it will generally remain stable in the oil.
 According to the National Library of Medicine, “The stability of this formulation [oil suspended compounds] was assessed considering particle size distribution, settling volume ratio, redispersibility, thermal stability, and drug content.”
-This process is called “suspension.”
-During suspension, we are making sure that an even dosage of CBD is maintained throughout the entire 1mL tincture.
-If we are making a product that is 1,000mg of Broad Spectrum CBD, I want to be POSITIVE that every 1mL of fluid has 33.2mg of CBD extract in it.
-By suspending the correct amount of extract in the oil, we can be sure this is the outcome.
+This process is called (you guessed it) “suspension.”
+During suspension, we are making sure that an even dosage of CBD is maintained throughout the entire 1 mL tincture.
+If we are making a product that is 1,000 mg of Broad Spectrum CBD, I want to be POSITIVE that every 1 mL of fluid has 33.2 mg of CBD extract in it.
+By suspending the correct amount of extract in the carrier oil, we can be sure this is the outcome.
 In a good mixture, no cloudy effect from the CBD oil can be noticed.

 When exposed to extreme conditions, the CBD oil can come out of suspension, which is what gives the CBD oil a cloudy effect.
 This is why you see the crystals – the oil is out of suspension.
 I would bet that 99 times out of 100, you noticed your crystallized oil take this form after receiving a shipment of the oil.
 It likely sat in a VERY hot or cold environment during the shipping process.
-The product isn’t toxic or poisonous in nature, it’s just no longer suspended.
+The cloudy product isn’t toxic or poisonous in nature, it’s just no longer suspended properly.
 We need to heat the oil back up to promote chemical binding of the CBD extract and the oil carrier.
 As a general rule of thumb, poor quality CBD oils will turn cloudy easier than premium quality stuff will.
 There are always exceptions, but this is generally true.

-You can look into trying to reheat the CBD oil tincture to a reasonable heat level that MAY promote the crystallized CBD to bind back to the lipid carrier (oil base).
+You can look into trying to reheat the CBD oil tincture to a reasonable heat level that MAY promote the crystallized CBD to bind back to the lipid carrier oil (oil base).
 You can do this by boiling a pot of water and placing the CBD tincture (sealed tightly) into the water using a pair of tongs.
 Use oven mittens and be careful when working over an open flame or hot surface.
 Gently shake the oil around with the tongs, being careful not to burn yourself, and see if the crystals slowly go away.
 If they do, that means they are suspended again properly in the lipids (oil).
 If they do not, you can try microwaving the tincture at 5-10 seconds at a time to see if you can get a similar result.
 It should turn clear, and resemble the CBD oil in the picture below.
 Remember, the microwave method is meant as a method for last resorts.
-If you still have no luck, then you are most likely out of luck.
+If you still have a cloudy CBD oil left over, then you are most likely out of luck.
+Sorry!